 How many wives did King David have?

 Have you ever wondered how many wives David had?
-Only eight of wives of David are named in Scripture.
+Eight wives of David are named in Scripture.
 But Scripture tells us that he had other wives plus a number of unknown concubines.
 Learn what the Bible teaches about each of his wives.
 The answers are provided in 1 Samuel, 2 Samuel and 1 Chronicles.

 Michal — David’s First Wife